wsams/jbench/README.md

 -----
 To use jbench just include the Timer class.

-If you want to just time a segment of code you may do the following.
+If you want to time a segment of code you may do the following.

     Timer t = new Timer();